InstitutionalGrammar/IG-Inception-Layers/README.md

  * IG Core Regulative Component Relationship - this layer contains the IG Core regulative component specifications, alongside additional Context taxonomies.
 This file contains the following layers:
    * *IG Core Regulative Syntax* (containing syntactic component annotations for regulative institutional statements, along with context type taxonomy and further relevant taxonomies)
    * *IG Core Regulative Component Relationship* (containing logical relationship annotations amongst institutional grammar components)
+ * IG Equation Relationship - this layer provides the ability to annotate implied equations by identifying individual sides of the expression and their relationship.
+This file contains the following layers:
+   * *IG Equation* (containing specification for left-hand, right-hand side, any side (if order does not matter), or full equation)
+   * *IG Equation Relationship* (containing indication of relational operators, precedence, as well as additional qualification of relationship)
  * IG Institutional Statement Relationship - this layer facilitates the representation of relationships amongst institutional statements.
 This file contains the following layers:
    * *IG Institutional Statement* (containing institutional statement types and characterization by rule type, statement nature, etc.)
    * *IG Institutional Statement Relationship* (containing logical relationship annotations amongst institutional statements)